quantum-kittens/quantum-kittens.github.io/_posts/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 It didn’t work, of course.

-The cats scrambled for ideas, and event the kittens around them chimed in excitedly.
+The cats scrambled for ideas, and even the kittens around them chimed in excitedly.

 "Do you think we can distract her with another feather?"
 Arya said.

-"I haven't seen another one pop up around here for a few hours," Blade said.
+"I haven't seen another pop up around here for a few hours," Blade said.

 "How about tossing up a ball?" one of the kittens piped in.